 Weight and Folded Size

-Because it is a jogging tyle stroller, the Thule is not ideal for weight and folded size with a score of 4 of 10.
-The BOB Revolution Flex is over 2 lbs heavier, but smaller when folded with the Thule weighing 26.3 lbs and measuring 15,388 cubic inches.
-Neither is good if you need to fit your car seat stroller in small spaces.
+Because it is a jogging style stroller, the Thule is not ideal for weight and folded size.
+The Thule weighs 26.3 lbs and measures 15,388 cubic inches.
+Neither is useful if you need to fit your car seat stroller in small spaces.
 However, if you want a one and done stroller you can jog with, the trade-off may be worth it.
 You can fold the stroller with the car seat adapters in place, but it will make the folded product even bulkier.

-You can't beat the impressive maneuverability of the large swivel front wheel on the Urban Glide 2 which earned it a 9 of 10.
+You can't beat the impressive maneuverability of the large swivel front wheel on the Urban Glide 2.
 With large rubber, air-filled tires it moves smoothly over almost any surface with the wheel locked and can make tight turns with it unlocked.
 It has adjustable tracking to keep you moving straight and can be used as a jogger when your little one is closer to a year old.

 Ease of Use

-The Urban Glide 2 isn't the easiest to use as a car seat stroller earning only 6 of 10 for this metric.
+The Urban Glide 2 isn't the easiest to use as a car seat stroller.

 Fold and Unfold

 The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand.
 The Urban Glide 2 has a new automatic lock and it self-stands if the handlebar is adjusted correctly.